- Military Basics

-Supporting your child’s education is one of your most important responsibilities.
+Supporting your child’s education is one of your most important responsibilities as a parent.
 By cultivating a love of learning and knowledge at a young age, you can prepare your child for success.
-Here are some strategies to help you build a foundation of learning.
+Here are some strategies to help you build a strong foundation for learning.

 Nurture learning at home

 Learning doesn’t stop when the school day ends.
-A child absorbs as much or more at home and through his or her experiences as through a textbook.
+Children absorb as much or more at home and through their daily experiences as through a textbook.
 Try some of these tips to encourage learning at home:

 - Monitor homework.
 Check your child’s homework every night, not just to see whether it’s complete, but also for quality.
 Help your child carve out chunks of time to tackle larger projects.